fireclawthefox/NodeEditor/README.md

 Use the mousewheel or the view menu to zoom in and out in the editor.

 ### Copying Nodes
-Select one or more nodes and hit shift-D to copy all nodes.
-Drag them to the desired location and left click to place them.
+Select one or more nodes and hit shift-D to copy all nodes and their connections.
+Drag them to the desired location and left click with the left mouse button to place them.

 ### Remove elements
 Click X while having at least one node selected or use the Tools menu.

 ### Save and loading
-Saving and loading is currently not implemented
+To save and load a node setup, click on the File menu and select Save or Load and select a JSON file to store or load from.
+You may name the files however you want.

 ### Custom Nodes
 To add your own Nodes, create a new python script in the /NodeCore/Nodes folder.
-These Nodes need derive from NodeBase and at least should implement a logic method that handles the in and output of the node.
+These Nodes need to derive from NodeBase and should at least implement a logic method that handles the in and output of the node.

 ## Known Bugs and missing features
-- Loading and saving
 - Some more basic nodes
 - Configurations